 Sorry, not good enough and I told him so.

-Okay, maybe your right, society creates the definition of what's right and what's wrong.
+Okay, maybe your partially correct, society creates the definition of what's right and what's wrong.
 That's what laws are voted and established for.
-The reincarnation, okay, I hope your not a donkey your next life.
+As for reincarnation, hey, I hope your not a donkey your next life.

 For me God and the Bible explains everything.
 It makes sense, there is no fill in the blanks and guess what might be wrong and right; guess where you'll go after you die; guess whether you came from monkeys or nothingness.
 Just guess is not enough for me.

-And please, there is no way that Sean Connery came from a monkey.
+And please, for you evolutionists, there is no way that Sean Connery came from a monkey.